Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

 where $\vc{U}_{k,\ell}$'s, $k \in \bbN$, $\ell \in \bbZ_{k-1}$, are given by

 Since the empty sum is defined as zero, Eq.~(\ref{defn-U_k^*}) is expressed as the single equation (i.e., the equation for $k \in \bbN$ is extended to the one for $k\in\bbZ_+$).
 Note here that $\vc{U}_k^{\ast}$ is nonsingular, which is proved in Appendix~\ref{appen-T_k^*}.
+Note also that $\vc{U}_k^{\ast}$ is nonnegative and $\vc{U}_k^{\ast}\vc{e} > \vc{0}$ (see Remark~\ref{rem-nonnegative-U_k^*}).

-The following lemma provides a matrix-product-form expression of the $\presub{n_s}\vc{X}_{s,\ell}$'s. \begin{lem} {lem-(n_s)X_{s,l}} If the ergodic generator $\vc{Q}$ is in upper block-Hessenberg form (\ref{defn-Q-MG1-type}), then
+The following lemma provides a matrix-product-form expression of the $\presub{(s)}\vc{X}_{s,\ell}$'s. \begin{lem} {lem-(n_s)X_{s,l}} If the ergodic generator $\vc{Q}$ is in upper block-Hessenberg form (\ref{defn-Q-MG1-type}), then

 where $\vc{U}_{s,s} = \vc{I}$ for $s\in\bbZ_+$. \end{lem}